hwheinzen/livedb/README.md

 - Important for bookkeeping: Livedb does not allow changes of the past!

-### Install
+### Usage
-Provided that your Go environment is ready, just do:
+Use `"github.com/hwheinzen/livedb"` in your project's import statements.

+To get the `generatelivetab` code generator do:

-`$ go get github.com/hwheinzen/livedb/...`
+`$ go install github.com/hwheinzen/livedb/cmd/generatelivetab@latest`

+(But maybe you like to have all sources at hand: clone the repository then.)

 ### Workflow
-1. Write a JSON description for each table
+1. Write a JSON description for each table in your project directory.
-2. Run `generatelivetab` for each table (possibly via `go generate`)
+2. Run `generatelivetab` for each table (possibly via `go generate`).
-3. Use generated functions in your project (e.g. for services of a data server)
+3. Use generated functions in your project (e.g. `emptyXx startXx changeXx terminateXx` for the services of a data server).
-4. Import `livedb`
+4. Import `github.com/hwheinzen/livedb`.
-5. Use `livedb` functions like Open/Close/Begin in your project
+5. Use `livedb` functions like Open/Close/Begin/Commit in your project